StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ### Authentication

-Each Splunk check configured on the API-Integration Agent must include authentication details to allow the Agent to connect to your Splunk instance and execute the configured Splunk saved searches.
+Each Splunk check configured on StackState Agent V1 must include authentication details to allow the Agent to connect to your Splunk instance and execute the configured Splunk saved searches.

 Two authentication mechanisms are available: